 Fourier series representation of periodic signals, Waveform Symmetries, Calculation of Fourier Coefficients.
 Fourier Transform, convolution/multiplication and their effect in the frequency domain, magnitude and phase response, Fourier domain duality.
 The Discrete-Time Fourier Transform (DTFT) and the Discrete Fourier Transform (DFT).
 Parseval's Theorem.
 Review of the Laplace Transform for continuous time signals and systems, system functions, poles and zeros of system functions and signals, Laplace domain analysis, solution to differential equations and system behavior.
-The z-Transform for discrete time signals and systems, system functions, poles and zeros of systems and sequences, z-domain analysis.
+The z-Transform for discrete time signals and systems, system functions, poles and zeros of system functions, poles and zeros of system functions, poles and zeros of systems and sequences, z-domain analysis.